A Kenya Safari: The Ultimate Family Adventure for First-Timers

 Laikipia transforms your Kenya safari from passive observation to active participation, making it ideal for families with teenagers.

 Beyond game drives: Camel trekking, horseback safaris, fly-camping under the stars, mountain biking, and guided walking safaris.
+See our overview of safari types for more on activity-led itineraries.

 Conservation highlight: Visit Ol Pejeta Conservancy to meet the world’s last two Northern White Rhinos and learn about cutting-edge conservation efforts.

 Community engagement: Laikipia offers authentic cultural interactions with local communities, adding depth to your Kenya safari experience.
+Read about ensuring your safari money stays in Africa.

 4. Samburu National Reserve: The Unique Kenya Safari